render-engine/render-engine/README.md

 ## Installing Render Engine

-To use the render engine, you must have Python 3.10 installed.
+To use the render engine, you must have Python 3.10 or greater installed.
 You can download Python from [python.org](https://python.org).

 - Linux/MacOS: [python.org](https://python.org)
 - Windows: [Microsoft Store](https://apps.microsoft.com/store/detail/python-311/9NRWMJP3717K)